Software Asset Management Best Practices

 Performance Indicators

-Simply acquiring and installing a SAM tool does not constitute success.
-The organization needs to establish agreed-to performance indicators to measure the progress and the success of the SAM program.
-Typically, performance indicators measure six components of an activity:
+Simply acquiring and installing a SAM tool doesn’t mean the job is done.
+The organization needs to establish agreed performance indicators to measure the progress and success of the SAM program.
+Typically, performance indicators measure six components of activity:

 • Input - the inputs required of an activity to produce an output